Using tags on Github Pages

 directly, but it doesn’t seem to be

-available in the Github Pages version of Liquid, so we make our own.
+available in the Github’s version of Jekyll, so we

 With that layouts page in place, you can have that layout applied